 1. Before launch, your Beacon will perform pre-flight checks, such as looking for updates.
 The Beacon relies on a strong GPS signal to operate and is required for launch.
 The GPS strength indication can be found in the center icon of the header.
 If GPS is weak, you may be prompted to connect your phone to the Beacon’s WiFi to speed up the process.

-2. To fly, press and hold the blue Skydio button to launch.
+2. Press and hold the blue Skydio button to launch.

 Hand Launch vs. Ground Launch

 When launching from the ground using a Beacon, Skydio will hover in place.
 The person holding the Beacon should stand in front of the camera and tap the Skydio button to begin subject tracking.
-This significantly improves Beacon tracking performance when starting from a ground launch and allows for a strong visual tracking lock.
-If the Beacon holder is not standing in front of Skydio 2/2+, it will use the GPS signal of the Beacon to locate the subject.
+This significantly improves Beacon tracking performance starting from a ground launch and allows for a strong visual tracking lock.
+If the subject being tracked is not standing in front of Skydio 2/2+, it will use the GPS signal of the Beacon to locate the subject.

-When performing a hand launch with the Beacon, Skydio 2/2+ will fly forward while rising up, then automatically turn around and lock on the pilot.
+When performing a hand launch with the Beacon, Skydio 2/2+ will fly forward while rising, then automatically turn around and lock on the pilot.

 When tracking a subject, Skydio 2/2+ relies on visual recognition of a subject to follow.
 However, there may be cases, such as going through dense trees, where the subject is not completely visible.
 In cases such as these, Skydio will rely on GPS tracking to maintain subject lock.
 These fluctuations in subject tracking are indicated by the icon in the top right corner.